by Nebula Haze

 I bought a huge sheet of foam and glued (super glue and hot glue for best results) it to a sheet of corrugated plastic.
 You can buy both these items for a few bucks at a home improvement store like Home Depot.

 Next, use some ducting to trace a round, duct-sized hole on the foam/plastic.
 Note: Cut out the duct-sized hole in the foam/corrugated plastic near the top of where it will be mounted.
-Remember, heat rises, so having the exhuast exit near the top is much more efficient.
+Remember, heat rises, so having the air exit near the top of the window is most efficient.

 I also used duct tape to secure the foam to the window because it’s cheap, easy to use, and is very durable when combined with staples.